 Section 4.
-Authorizes the County Mayor or County Mayor's designee to execute the MOU and, in consultation with the County Attorney's Office and the PHT CEO or the PHT CEO's designee, negotiate any final agreement, if needed, between the County, the State and any other necessary parties that formalizes the terms of an agreement based on the MOU.
+Authorizes the County Mayor or County Mayor's designee to execute the designee, negotiate any final agreement, if needed, between the County, the State and any other necessary parties that formalizes the terms of an agreement based on the MOU.
 Such agreements shall be presented directly to the full Board for consideration and approval without committee review.